xnkhi/duatsite/src/content/docs/overview/about.md

 description: What is the Nile Integrated Linux Environment?
 ---

 **The NILE is currently still in development.
-It is usable, but may contain bugs.**
-**This site, and the system itself, are currently in the process of going through a rebrand.
-Expect inconsistencies.**
+It is usable (to an extent lol), but may contain bugs.
+Use in a virtual machine only, bugs may break your system.
+Development still needs to finish and extensive testing still needs to be conducted.**

-The **Nile Integrated Linux Environment**, or **N.I.L.E.**, is a system management framework for Linux-based operating systems that allows you to easily use any Linux distribution without knowing the ins and outs of the system's distribution-specific software.
+The **Nile Integrated Linux Environment**, or **N.I.L.E.**, is a system management framework designed for Linux-based operating systems.
+The primary goal of the NILE is to simplify the Linux ecosystem by nullifying the differences between various Linux distributions.
+This is achieved by providing an interface which acts as a wrapper for the system's native utilities.

-The Nile Integrated Linux Environment manages to do this by providing a set of tools that act as a wrapper for the underlying Linux distribution.
-Rather than needing to learn how to use multiple package managers or multiple init systems to use different distributions, you can simply learn the tools provided by the NILE.
-The NILE provides a simple and clear user interface that is consistent across different Linux systems.

-All of the NILE's behind-the-scenes stuff is located in the directory `/var/NileRiver`.
-The programs and files found this directory are collectively known as the **Nile River**, and make up the backbone of a NILE system.
-In order to interact with the Nile River, you need a frontend program.
-Luckily, the NILE ships with it's own command-line frontend called `river`. `river` will be the tool you use the most to manage your NILE system.
+## Its Contents

+The Nile Integrated Linux Environment consists of three main parts:

+- A preconfigured installation of the **i3 window manager**, providing a consistent desktop interface across different Linux distributions.

+- Various **lua modules** which do the actual "wrapping" of the system's native utilities.

+- **river**, a CLI lua program used by the user to manage their system.

-## Features
+## Key Features

-- A pre-configured i3 Window Manager installation.

-- Tools for displaying system information.

-- System configuration utilities.

-- Init system management tools.

-- A software management utility.

-- Plugins, UI Themes, and a package manager to install them.

-- A predefined set of desktop applications, such as a file manager and web browser.

-- More to come.
+1. **Consistent User Interface:** The environment provides a simple and clear user interface that remains consistent regardless of the Linux distribution being used.

+2. **Software Management:** The NILE wraps around the system's default package manager to standardize the commands between apt, pacman, xbps, and more.

+3. **Init System Management:** The NILE also wraps around the tools used to control the distribution's init system.
+Supports systemd, openrc, and runit.

+4. **Network Management:** NetworkManager or IWCTL?
+It doesn't matter, connect to the internet through river.

+5. **Configurability:** Configure the visual and internal aspects of your system through river.
+Compile all visual settings into a NILE theme with just one command.

+6. **Plugins:** Is the NILE missing a feature?
+Plugin support allows users to make their own niche additions without contributing to the main repository.

+7. **A Package Manager??:** Install new themes, frontends, and plugins with the **Osiris Package Management System**; a decentralized, home-baked package manager made just for the NILE.

+## Contributing
+An actual guide will be written here when the NILE reaches a stable point in development\*.
+Until then, just send a pull request.

+\* There's literally one person working on this thing.
+Don't expect this to happen anytime soon.

-## Use Cases
+## Demonstrations

-- If you use multiple Linux distributions frequently, the NILE can eliminate the hassle that comes with needing to manage multiple systems.

-- A distrohopper can use the NILE to alleviate the discomfort caused by learning a completely different system every week.

-- If you are new to Linux-based operating systems, the NILE can enable you to use the more "advanced" distributions without getting into the nitty-gritty.
+Some cool videos will be added here eventually.
+Keep refreshing the webpage until eternity.